tardis-sn/tardis/docs/examples/examples.rst

 **************

-Here's an overview of some of the different modes of operation and models for TARDIS
+Here's an overview of some of the different modes of operation and models for TARDIS:

 .. toctree::
     :maxdepth: 1